rileyuy/CCAPDEV-2T21-MP/README.md

 ## How to set up the server (through localhost)
+1. Clone the repository through the GitHub Desktop App or through downloading the code from the main branch.
-1. Install dependencies by running `npm install` on your terminal.
+2. Install dependencies by running `npm install` on your terminal.
-2. Run the program through nodemon using this command on your terminal: `nodemon server`.
+3. Run the program through nodemon using this command on your terminal: `nodemon server`.
-3. Access the website through [localhost](https://localhost:3000/).<br/>
+4. Access the website through [localhost](https://localhost:3000/).<br/>
-        3.1 If you experience an unesecure connection error, try allowing unsecure connection on your browser through this setting:<br/>
+        4.1 If you experience an unesecure connection error, try allowing unsecure connection on your browser through this setting:<br/>
         ```
             chrome://flags/#allow-insecure-localhost
         ``` <br />
-        3.2 Or, type the localhost route manually and not through the link on this repository.<br/>
+        4.2 Or, type the localhost route manually and not through the link on this repository.<br/>

 ## Accessing the website through Heroku<br />
 **DISCLAIMER**: _The website runs slower through Heroku, please do not click_